Staff and Departmental Structure

 After Olive Armstrong retired in 1957 (she died on 16 December 1958) she was replaced by another woman, a notable event given the overwhelmingly male composition of university academic staff at the time; two of the department's first three lecturers were women.
 The new appointment, as a Junior Lecturer from 21 September 1957, was Bernice Margaret Hamilton, who held a BA and a PhD from the University of London.
 Like Olive Armstrong she belonged to a religious minority, Armstrong being an Irish Protestant and Hamilton an English Catholic.
 According to a biographical note (in Illtud Evans (ed.), Light on the Natural Law (London: Compass Books, 1965), p.
 126) she had 'a cosmopolitan education', after which she took a history degree at the London School of Economics and also did some teaching there.
 She had been a lecturer at University College of the Gold Coast (later Ghana) from 1948 to 1952, where she was in charge of the history department, though her specialisation in the political thought of sixteenth century Europe may have made her position somewhat anachronistic in the context of growing nationalism and interest in African history.
 According to one of her contemporaries, 'she had no especial interest in history in Africa' (John Fage, 'Legon and Birmingham' in A. H. M. Kirk-Greene (ed.), The Emergence of African History at British Universities (Oxford: Worldview Publications, 1995), p.
 63).
 While at Trinity Dr Hamilton taught in the area of the history of political thought, with a particular interest in Catholic political and social theory and the contested concept of 'natural law'.
 Another biographical note, in The Month (July 1975) p.
 196, states that 'Her interests lie in the history of ideas, particularly those lying on the borders of ethics and politics'.
 She remained on the staff in Trinity for two or three years.
 She was replaced by David Thornley, with no further political theorist being appointed until 1969.
 She returned to the UK to become a lecturer at the University of Edinburgh, and she also held a Simon Research Fellowship at the University of Manchester.
 She was then appointed to the position of senior lecturer in political science at the University of York and became the first Provost of that university's Alcuin College in 1967, a position she held until 1976 - view her portrait.

 Her monograph Political Thought in Sixteenth-century Spain: a study of the political ideas of Vitoria, De Soto, Suárez and Molina was published by Oxford University Press in 1963.
 The Thomist concept of natural law formed the framework for these theologians' discussion of politics, and the book as a whole was described as being 'solidly documented and well-written' (Edward Taborsky in Journal of Church and State 6:1 (1964), 102–4), though another review pronounced it 'difficult to read' because of its organisational structure (H G Koenigsberger in Bulletin of Hispanic Studies 42:1 (1965), 56).
 It explores and assesses these theologians' views not only on natural law but also on such topical issues as the relationship between church and state and the concept of a 'just war'.
 In the Acknowledgements section of the book she expresses her indebtedness to 'many Spanish writers in this field, not least to D. Manuel Fraga Iribarne of the Instituto de Estudios Politicos'.
 As well as being director of this institute Fraga Iribarne was the author of over 50 books, but he is now better known as having been Minister for Information and Tourism in Franco's government between 1962 and 1969 and, after the restoration of democracy, as the co-founder and leader of the main right-wing opposition party the AP (later PP) from 1977 to 1987 and 1989 to 1990.
 Dr Hamilton also wrote the standard account of 'The medical professions in the eighteenth century' (Economic History Review 4:2 (1951), 141–69).
-Both of these works are recorded as having a respectable number of citations on Google Scholar (respectively 339 as of August 2021 and 84 as of August 2022).
+Both of these works are recorded as having a respectable number of citations on Google Scholar (respectively 422 and 102 as of November 2024).
 She was an occasional contributor to the British Catholic periodical The Tablet and was among a large number of lay Catholics who in October 1968 published in that journal a statement expressing their disagreement with the recently-issued papal encyclical Humanae Vitae, which reaffirmed traditional church teaching to the effect that the use of 'artificial contraception' was always and inherently morally wrong.

 Between 1949 and 1965 Donal O'Sullivan was listed in the TCD Calendar as 'Lecturer in international affairs', though it is unclear how much teaching was required in the position.
 O'Sullivan was known better for a range of other activities than for his work in Trinity.
 He was born in 1893 in Liverpool to Irish parents, had been in the British navy during the first world war, and had transferred to the Irish civil service in 1922.
 He was clerk to the Irish Free State Seanad during that body's existence between 1922 and 1936; he resigned from the public service upon the abolition of the Seanad, and later wrote The Irish Free State and its Senate (London: Faber and Faber, 1940), whose scope was broader than its title might suggest, being a useful history of the first decade and a half of the independent Irish state, albeit one marked by a clear sympathy with the pro-Treaty side of contemporary debates.
 He became an elected member of the new Seanad, serving one term (1943–44).
 After this he dedicated himself primarily to the study and promotion of Irish folk music, writing a number of books and articles, most notably a 2-volume study of the famous harper Turlough Carolan (Carolan: the Life, Times and Music of an Irish Harper (1958)).
 His work has been credited with contributing to the revival of the Irish musical tradition and thereby with inspiring such artists as Seán Ó Riada and The Chieftains.
 He died in April 1973.
 His entry in the Dictionary of Irish Biography gives more information.